Harish-M-5/purchase-cart-store/README.md

 # 🛒 Purchase Cart Store

 A simple and powerful **offline shopping cart tracker** built using **React.js**.
-This application helps users quickly add purchased items, track total spending, manage budgets, and maintain a purchase history.
+This application helps users quickly add purchased items, track total spending, manage budgets, and maintain a purchase history and analysis

 The app is designed to work **smoothly on mobile devices, laptops, and desktops**, and it also supports **dark mode and offline usage**.